hilton/hilton.github.com/blog/_posts/2021-02-02-readme-outline.md

 ## Standard README outline

-I recommend the following standard README outline ([template below](#template)), which is enough to have better documentation than nearly every GitHub repository.
+I recommend the following standard README outline ([template below](#template)), which includes enough to have better documentation than nearly every GitHub repository.
 Ten sections seems like a reasonable compromise between documentation length and breadth, as several sections only require one or two sentences.